pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### pdf_rgb

-Parameter that represents PdfRgb values: [red, green, blue].
+Parameter that represents the RGB color of an object, formatted as an array: `[red, green, blue]`.

 - _type:_ rgb